Senior Manager, Advocacy & Legislative Analysis

 - Manage and adhere to corporate policies and practices.

-- 6-7 years of experience in health policy consulting, performing analytical assessments.
+· 6-7 years of experience in health policy consulting, performing analytical assessments, or like experience working in a biopharmaceutical company.

 Bachelor’s degree required.
 Professional degrees in law, public policy, or related field welcomed, but not required.